zonkiie/apache_httpd_config_from_database/README.md

 ## Note
 You can't use mod_macro with mod_db_config or mod_cmd_config.
 I've implemented an own simple template "engine" for mod_db_config.

+## Hints for independent operation from database server
+One possibility is to use a file-based Database System like sqlite.
+Maybe there are alternatives to sqlite.
+You can use postgres with sqlite by using the fdw Wrapper for sqlite.
+So you can use sqlite from postgres and store your vhost-table in sqlite.

 ## Memory debugging of apache module I've used
     sudo valgrind --trace-children=yes apache2ctl restart